I've just been told I have blood cancer

 Your risk of infection

-If you've just been diagnosed with blood cancer, it's important to know you may have a higher risk of infection.
-Learn how to prevent risk of infection and what to do if you have coronavirus symptoms.
+If you've just been diagnosed with blood cancer, you may have a higher risk of infection.
+Learn how to prevent infections and what to do if you have symptoms.

 Understanding infection risk